jmlew/nx-react-nestjs-base/README.md

 The architectural approach implemented here is documented under [Scaleable Frontend Architectures](https://luxproject.luxoft.com/confluence/display/APACUX/Scaleable+Frontend+Architectures)

-The codebase combines a number of separate 'applications' (apps) and 'libraries' (libs) within the same workspace in a [NX Monorepo](https://nx.dev).
+The codebase combines a number of separate 'applications' (apps) which are simple shells containing several 'libraries' (libs) which provide the real functionality, all within the same workspace in a [NX Monorepo](https://nx.dev).
 There are only two applications:

 1. Web-app